MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/Carousel.md

 # Carousel

 The [Carousel](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.controls.carousel) control provides a new control, inherited from the [ItemsControl](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.ItemsControl), representing a nice and smooth carousel.
-This control lets you specify a lot of properties for a flexible layouting.
+This control lets you specify a lot of properties for a flexible layout.

 The `Carousel` control works fine with mouse, touch, mouse and keyboard as well.

 > [!div class="nextstepaction"]